reesamu/Innovation-Summit-2025/docs/index.md

 - **Explore big data to understand environmental tipping points and transformations** by identifying data synthesis opportunities and utilizing ESIIL cloud-compute capabilities.
 - **Promote best practices in ethical, open science** by supporting accessibility and usability of environmental data by all stakeholders.
-- **Champion ethical and equitable practices** in environmental science by honoring data sovereignty, addressing bias, and encouraging the responsible use of AI.
+- **Champion ethical practices** in environmental science, and encourage the responsible use of AI.
-- **Support diverse and inclusive teams** by establishing collaborations around data-inspired themes across different disciplines, sectors, career stages, backgrounds, and ways of knowing.
+- **Support teams** by establishing collaborations around data-inspired themes across different disciplines, sectors, and career stages.

 <img align=right src="assets/esiil_content/globe_tipping.png" width="200">